Standard Chartered Pakistan

-It is Pakistan's oldest and largest foreign commercial bank.
-It employs over 2,200 people in its 40 branches in 10 cities of Pakistan.

 History

 The history of Standard Chartered in Pakistan dates back to 1863, when the Chartered Bank of India, Australia and China first established its operations in Karachi.

+In December 2002, Grindlays ANZ's operations in Pakistan were merged into Standard Chartered Bank Pakistan.
+The merger followed Standard Chartered Bank's acquisition of Grindlays' Middle Eastern and South Asian operations from ANZ Banking Group on July 31, 2000.
+At the time of the merger, Standard Chartered was the largest foreign bank in Pakistan and operated in all four provinces, maintaining a network of 21 branches.

-In 2006, Standard Chartered Bank acquired Pakistan's Union Bank.
+In 2006, Standard Chartered Bank acquired Union Bank in Pakistan.
 On 30 December 2006, Standard Chartered merged Union Bank with its own subsidiary, Standard Chartered Bank (Pakistan), to create Pakistan's sixth largest bank.

 FinCEN

 Standard Chartered was named in FinCEN leak, published by Buzzfeed News and the International Consortium of Investigative Journalists (ICIJ).
 It had four suspicious transactions flagged.